dworthen/js-yaml-front-matter/README.md

 #### Breaking Changes

-This readme is for the 4.x branch which introduces breaking changes.
+This readme is for the 4.x release, which introduces breaking changes.
 View the [changelog](CHANGELOG.md) for more information.

 [3.x readme](https://github.com/dworthen/js-yaml-front-matter/tree/v3.4.0)